GRGalinger/Senior-Design/Files/Assignments/Test_Plan.md

 DB3.10   &nbsp;&nbsp;User account successfully deleted by query.<br />

 OA1.1   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**OAuth2.0 Test 1**<br />
-OA1.2   &nbsp;&nbsp;&nbsp;&nbsp;This test will test the authoirization process through Google Drives API.<br />
+OA1.2   &nbsp;&nbsp;&nbsp;&nbsp;This test will test the authorization process through Google Drives API.<br />
 OA1.3   &nbsp;&nbsp;&nbsp;&nbsp;This test will go through the authorization process of a user connecting to our Google Drive app in order to upload files.<br />
 OA1.4   &nbsp;&nbsp;&nbsp;&nbsp;Inputs: The inputs will be access tokens and client identification information.<br />
 OA1.5   &nbsp;&nbsp;&nbsp;&nbsp;Outputs: The outputs will be user information obtained through the cloud service after authorization has occured.<br />